cgoncalves94/multi-agent-pydanticAI/README.md

 A full-stack multi-agent chat system with specialized AI agents for Python code generation, web search, and image analysis.

+## Unified Development with Makefile

+This project provides a Makefile for easy development and running of both backend and frontend:

+- `make dev` — Run both backend and frontend in development mode (recommended for local development)
+- `make backend` — Run only the backend API
+- `make frontend` — Run only the frontend UI

+You can still use the manual steps below if you prefer.

 ## Project Structure

 - `backend/` - FastAPI backend